The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Install Exchange Online PowerShell v2 module on the server or workstation that you will manage Exchange Server from.
 Just like in the previous step, we will install the Exchange Online PowerShell module on the workstation.

-Run Windows PowerShell to manage Exchange Online organization.
+Note: Run Windows PowerShell to manage Exchange Online organization.

 Connect to Exchange Online PowerShell from Windows PowerShell.
 You will get a prompt to enter your credentials.
 After validation, you get back to Windows PowerShell.